 - VANILLA EXTRACT: Use a good vanilla extract.
 Vanilla beans or a vanilla bean paste would be even better if you are lucky enough to have some.

-- CREME FRAICHE: Buy this or make it yourself with heavy cream and yogurt or yogurt whey.
-You could use heavy cream instead.
+- CREME FRAICHE: Buy this or make it yourself with heavy cream, yogurt, or yogurt whey.
+However, you could substitute 1 cup of heavy cream for the creme fraiche instead.
 Then you will have regular vanilla ice cream with Nutella chunks.
-Substitute 1 cup of heavy cream for the creme fraiche so that you still use a total of 2 cups of heavy cream.

 Another variation: If you prefer, use 2 cups of creme fraiche and no heavy cream.
-I LOVE it that way.
+I LOVE it that way, too.

-Whenever you use raw eggs in a recipe that won’t be cooked, you run the risk of food-borne illness.
-This is particularly concerning for the very young, the very old, or someone with a compromised immune system.
+You risk foodborne illness when you use raw eggs in an uncooked recipe.
+This particularly concerns the very young, old, or someone with a compromised immune system.

-If this is a concern for you, buy pasteurized eggs at the grocery store or pasteurize them yourself.
-According to the International Egg Pasteurization Manual, this involves holding the eggs at 140˚F for 3.5 minutes.
-If you want a video showing specifics about pasteurizing eggs at home, check YouTube.
+If this concerns you, buy pasteurized eggs at the grocery store or pasteurize them yourself.
+According to the International Egg Pasteurization Manual, eggs are held at 140˚F for 3.5 minutes.
+Check YouTube if you want a video showing specifics about pasteurizing eggs at home.

 A Sous Vide (paid link) makes it simple to bring the eggs to the exact temperature needed and hold it without babysitting.
 It might be a good excuse to put one on your Christmas list.

 Pasteurized eggs are also handy for homemade mayonnaise and French Silk Pie.

 Yes, you can.
 Check out this post by thekitchn.com on how to make ice cream without an ice cream maker.

 Most Nutella ice cream recipes online call for adding the Nutella simultaneously as the milk, sugar, and eggs.
 So it ends up looking and tasting similar to chocolate ice cream.